bloom-works/handbook/.github/ISSUE_TEMPLATE/question.md

 _Write your question here_

 # Section
-_(optional) If this references existing content, provide a link/URL to the section _
+_(optional) If this references existing content, provide a link/URL to the section_

 # Notes
-_Helpful notes, concerns, or topics that would be helpful in providing the best answer possible_
+_(optional) Helpful notes, concerns, or topics that would be helpful in providing the best answer possible_